roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-pi-hat/accessing-your-gateway/accessing-the-internet.md

 * Enter the SSID of the network you want to connect:

 :::warning
-:warning: Please ensure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK2245 Pi hat again via SSH in Wi-Fi AP Mode.
+ Please ensure to input the correct Wi-Fi SSID and Password or you will not be able to connect to the RAK2245 Pi hat again via SSH in Wi-Fi AP Mode.
 If stuck in this situation, please follow this procedure listed in the [Reverting to Wi-Fi AP Mode](#reverting-to-wi-fi-ap-mode) section which is applicable for all Raspberry Pi based gateways to work again in Wi-Fi AP mode.
 :::

 <rk-img :params="$page.frontmatter.params.img5" />